 White Chocolate: White chocolate is what sets this smoothie apart!
 We use Lily’s white chocolate chips to keep the sugar lower.

 Substitutions: White chocolate syrup, cacao butter mixed with agave, or vegan white chocolate can be used.
-You could also try using vanilla protein powder or white chocolate protein powder, but it would likely change the consistency.
-It would make a great protein shake, though!
+You could also try using vanilla protein powder or white chocolate protein powder to make this a delicious protein shake!

 Coconut Chunks: Coconut chunks can be kind of hard to find but they amp up the coconut flavor of this smoothie!
 They can typically be found in the cold produce section.
 You can find them at Amazon here!

-Substitutions: Coconut powder (unsweetened) or shredded coconut could be used.
+Substitutions: Coconut powder (unsweetened) or shredded coconut can be used.

 Add-Ins: You can add a few different items to your smoothie if you want to switch it up.
 Some ideas include low-fat yogurt, greek yogurt, chia seeds, and vanilla protein powder.